LunaSare/datelifeMS1/review.md

 ***
 > 4. I think the use of an arbitrary root age set by default as 10% older than the oldest age is unjustified and dangerous.
 If no root age is provided by the user, I think the function should return an interpretable error message and refuse to run.

 **Thanks for raising this point.
 We agree that this practice could be dangerous if a user is not aware that the age of the root was set in an arbitrary way.
-We changed the behaviour of the code to return a very conspicuous warning message when the root is arbitrary to make sure that users are aware of the fact (L196-201).**
+We changed the behaviour of the code to return a very conspicuous warning message when the root is arbitrary to make sure that users are aware of the fact that an arbitrary age is assigned to the root (L262 manuscript-differences.pdf).**

 **In line with our thoughts on the previous point, we want our program to be able to return a chronogram if there is at least one age data point available from the literature.
 Unfortunately, it is impossible to return a chronogram if there is no age for the root, so in the absence of that information, and to be able to automatize the algorithm, the only option available to us is to randomly chose an age that will allow to generate a chronogram using the real data that is available.
 We agree that choosing the 10% is probably too arbitrary, so the function now adds one standard deviation unit of the mean of ages available to the max age value, if there is more than one age data point, and uses that as the root age.**